 The global situation ushering people indoors has definitely thwarted a lot of travel plans.
 But you can have an equally amazing globe-trotting experience from the comfort of your home.
-We’re here with some of best shows about travel, to watch while you can’t travel – touché right?
+We’re here with some of the best shows about travel, to watch while you can’t travel – touché right?

 When platforms like Netflix, Hulu, Amazon Prime provide unlimited binge-worthy fun, it’s gonna take some real effort to get bored at home.

 We’ve compiled a list of top 10 travel shows that talk about food, travel (of course) and overall adventure for those seeking a touch of wanderlust during the quarantine.
 Read on!